jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

 Analyzing 3 different bams, plotting coverage using only R1 (default) and utilizing only reads with mapping quality ≥ 30 (-q):

-**Coverage plots smoothed using a sliding window of 500 nt and a slide of 100 nt (--smooth 500,100)**
+**Coverage plots smoothed using a sliding window of 500 nt and a step size of 100 nt (--smooth 500,100)**
 ```
 strandspec_covplot_v#.#.py -o out -q 30 --smooth 500,100 sample1.bam sample2.bam sample3.bam
 ```